-A privately funded 5,000-seat amphitheater could be coming to downtown Winston-Salem next spring.
+A privately funded 5,000-seat amphitheater is coming to downtown Winston-Salem in Spring 2027.

 The Amphitheater

-The proposed amphitheater would be constructed between the Benton Convention Center and First Baptist Church.
-The venue would host a mix of national touring acts and community events, such as the Winston-Salem Symphony, the International Black Theatre Festival, and university performances.
+The amphitheater will be constructed between the Benton Convention Center and First Baptist Church.
+The venue will host a mix of national touring acts and community events, such as the Winston-Salem Symphony, the International Black Theatre Festival, and university performances.

 Who’s Behind the Project?

-The project would be 100% privately funded through a joint venture between Flow Automotives CEO Don Flow and Concert Stuff Group CEO Jim Brammer.
+The project is 100% privately funded through a joint venture between Flow Automotives CEO Don Flow and Concert Stuff Group CEO Jim Brammer.

 The Details

-- Funds: Privately funded with no public money, tax breaks, or incentives.
+- Funds: The $25 million project is privately funded with no public money, tax breaks, or incentives.
 The amphitheater will cover all security costs, and no public debt will be incurred for any of the improvements.

 - Parking: The venue will use nearby surface lots and underused parking decks.